-The H-1B temporary worker immigration status is designated for individuals coming temporarily to the United States to work in a specialty occupation, which is one that requires “theoretical and practical application of a body of highly specialized knowledge, and attainment of a bachelor’s or higher degree, or its equivalent, as a minimum requirement.”
+The H-1B temporary worker immigration status is designated for individuals coming temporarily to the United States to work in a specialty occupation, which is one that requires “theoretical and practical application of a body of highly specialized knowledge and attainment of a bachelor’s or higher degree in a specific specialty.”

 International Student and Scholar Services within the Center for Global Engagement files all official government paperwork related to H-1B petitions for UT Knoxville employees.

 - H-1B visa holders are normally eligible for a total maximum stay of six years.

 - The six-year limit includes time spent on the H-1B visa with another employer.

 - Each H-1B petition may cover a period up to three years.

 - Any number of petitions may be submitted to extend the employee’s status until the six-year limit has been reached.